woodenclock/tp/docs/UserGuide.md

 > * `<FILENAME>` here is optional.
 > * However, if you choose to include it, note that it should end with the file extension `.csv` so that it can be recognized as a CSV file.
 > * If unspecified, your data will be written to the default file `WildWatch.csv`.

-We also guide you through the process of selecting the columns that you want to include in your CSV, if you only want to share some parts of the data.
-This would come in really handy!👍

 Example:
 ![image](https://github.com/AY2324S1-CS2113T-W11-2/tp/assets/69474977/e423b685-2b61-4e90-aee0-821fc4c44659)